This check monitors the uptime, status, and number of processes running under supervisord.

 chmod is set so that non-root users (i.e. dd-agent) can read the socket.

-supervisord.yaml in the Agent’s
+supervisord.d/conf.yaml file in the

 proc_regex options to list processes you want the Agent to collect metrics on and create service checks for.
 If you don’t provide either option, the Agent tracks all child processes of supervisord.
 If you provide both options, the Agent tracks processes from both lists (i.e. the two options are not mutually exclusive).